🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Greens: Tuck in sprigs of olive or rosemary for wild, airy movement.

 Make it last: Spray with a clear matte sealer to protect the citrus from moisture.
-IMO, leave it natural if your door is covered.
+If your door is covered, you can happily leave it natural.

 6. Evergreen Monogram Moment

-Medium shot of an evergreen monogram wreath: a large wooden letter (about 16 inches) wrapped tightly with boxwood garland for dense coverage, edges of the wood stained walnut for polish; accented with a small cluster of juniper berries and a single velvet ribbon tail; crisp, straight-on composition on a contrasting door; bright but diffused winter daylight
+Medium shot of an evergreen monogram wreath, a large wooden letter wrapped tightly with boxwood garland, edges stained walnut, accented with juniper berries and a single velvet ribbon tail on a contrasting door

-Show your initials some love.
+Show your initials a little love.
 A monogram wreath made from a wooden or metal letter wrapped in greenery is personal, punchy, and way more interesting than a basic bow.
+It is a sweet way to give your winter door decorations a look that feels truly yours.

 How to Style It